Tyler Gaffney: Carolina Panthers

 Gaffney was selected by the Carolina Panthers with the 204th pick in the 2014 NFL draft.
 While he was originally slated to compete for the third running back spot on the roster with second-year runner Kenjon Barner, on July 26, 2014, Gaffney went down with a torn lateral meniscus in his left knee during training camp.
-As a result of the injury, he was waived by the Panthers.
+As a result of the injury, he was waived.

 New England Patriots (first stint)

 On July 28, 2014, Gaffney was claimed off waivers by the New England Patriots.
 On August 26, 2014, Gaffney was placed on injured reserve.
 Gaffney won Super Bowl XLIX with the Patriots after they defeated the defending champion Seattle Seahawks 28–24.

-Gaffney was waived by the Patriots on August 12, 2015.
+Gaffney was waived on August 12, 2015.
 Since he went unclaimed, he and his contract through 2016 reverted to the Patriots.
 Gaffney was placed on injured reserve on August 13.

 In order to revise Gaffney's contract, the Patriots released Gaffney on April 11, 2016; after clearing waivers, he was re-signed on April 14.

-On September 3, 2016, Gaffney was waived/injured by the Patriots and was placed on injured reserve after clearing waivers.
+On September 3, 2016, Gaffney was waived/injured and was placed on injured reserve after clearing waivers.
 On September 9, 2016, he was released from injured reserve with an injury settlement.

 On October 17, 2016, he was re-signed to their practice squad and was promoted to the active roster on October 29, 2016.
-On November 10, 2016, Gaffney was waived by the Patriots and was re-signed to the practice squad two days later.
+On November 10, 2016, Gaffney was waived again and was re-signed to the practice squad two days later.

 On February 5, 2017, Gaffney won his second Super Bowl championship when the Patriots won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.

 On February 7, 2017, Gaffney signed a futures contract with the Patriots.
-On March 20, 2017, Gaffney was released by the Patriots.
+On March 20, 2017, Gaffney was released.

 Jacksonville Jaguars

 On August 2, 2017, Gaffney was signed by the Jacksonville Jaguars.
-He was waived/injured by the Jaguars on August 11, 2017, and placed on injured reserve.
+He was waived/injured on August 11, 2017, and placed on injured reserve.

 After his football career had been derailed by injuries, Gaffney announced his retirement in March 2018 to resume his professional baseball career.
 Gaffney had a tryout with the Houston Texans on August 20, 2020.